Explainer

 Where the project goes from here.

-We are documenting contributors agency-by-agency, with primary sources.
-The agencies directory contains every agency for which we have published a confirmed or strong-signal record.
+We’re documenting contributors one agency at a time, with primary sources for each.
+The agencies directory holds every agency we’ve published a confirmed or strong-signal record for.
 The document library indexes the contracts and FOIA returns we’re working from.

 If you have a contract, an ICD, a council packet, or a FOIA return that should be in here, the tip line is open.